Welcome to Singapore.

 But, at the same time, it does lack that ‘rough edged,’ old-world personality of other Asian cities.
 Singapore is also a huge crossroads of cultures.
 There are nearly four million permanent residents living side by side–Chinese, Malay, Indians, Arabs, live together in what appears to be perfect harmony in this former British Colony.

+There is so much to see and do in Singapore.
 I strolled through the colorful and lively enclaves of Little India, Chinatown, and the Arab Quarter taking in the sights and smells and tasty foods of each.
 Long before the Europeans arrived, Arab traders plied the coastlines of the Malay Peninsula and Indonesia, bringing with them the teachings of Islam.

 The Indian population has been part of Singapore’s development from the beginning.
 Although Singapore was administered by the East India Company, headquartered in Calcutta, Indian convicts were sent here to serve their time.
 These convicts left an indelible mark on the city, reclaiming land from swampy marshes and constructing a great deal of the infrastructure and buildings.
 The enlightened penal program permitted convicts to study a trade of their choice in the evenings.
 Many, on gaining their freedom, chose to stay in Singapore.
 Other Indians came freely to seek their fortunes as clerks, traders, teachers, and moneylenders.
 As I walked along Serangoon Road in Little India, my senses were overwhelmed by the fragrances of curry powders and perfumes, by high-pitched Indian music, by jewelry shops selling gold, and stands selling garlands of flowers.